Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Theoretical Framework

-Finally, to perform our tests and impose model-independent limits on $\alpha$, it is necessary to know $D_{A_l}$ for each SGL.
-This quantity is obtained by using SNe Ia luminosity distances measurements with identical (or approximately) redshifts to those of the SGL.
-Considering a deformed CDDR as $D_{A_l} = \eta^{-1}(z_l)(1 + z_l)^{-2}D_{L_l}$ \cite{bxuqhuang,cmapscorasaniti}, one may obtain:
+Finally, to perform our tests and impose new limits on a possible time-variation of $\alpha$, it is necessary to know $D_{A_l}$ for each SGL.
+This quantity can be obtained by SNe Ia luminosity distance measurements with identical redshifts from those of the SGL system sample. { Since the SNe Ia observations also can are affected by a varying $\alpha$, we shall consider a deformed CDDR as $D_{A_l} = \eta^{-1}(z_l)(1 + z_l)^{-2}D_{L_l}$ \cite{bxuqhuang,cmapscorasaniti} and the fact that $\eta^2(z) = \phi (z)$ \cite{hees}.
+Then, one may obtain:}

-This is our key equation.
-Since one knows the luminosity distances of lens from a sample with their $D_{A_{\Delta t,0}}$ and $D_0$ estimates, it is possible to use this expression to impose limits on $\alpha$.
+This is our key equation, if $\alpha=\alpha_0$ the right side is equal to unity and no time variation of $\alpha$ is possible.
+It is possible to use this expression to impose new limits on a possible time-variation of $\alpha$ in the context of a very specific string-inspired model, the so-called runaway dilaton Model.